ivanhofer/git-assistant/README.md

 ### It will warn you if you close VS Code and not all commits were pushed to the remote

 If you have changes that are not pushed to the remote and you try to close VS Code, 'Git (Submodule) Assistant' will prevent VS Code from closing and let you choose if you wish to push the changes or close VS Code.
 When you choose to push the changes, all commits will be pushed to the remote and VS Code will close itself.
 Unfurtunately, this will only work if you close VS Code by keyboard shortcut.
-If you close VS Code with your mouse by presdsing the 'x'-button, the check fur unpushed commits will not perform.
+If you close VS Code with your mouse by pressing the 'x'-button, the check fur unpushed commits will not perform.

 ![image - close IDE](https://github.com/ivanhofer/git-assistant/raw/master/images/docs/close_ide.png 'image - close IDE')